The Moravian Online MBA Program Experience

 Application Deadlines and Start Dates:

-Program admission requirements include the completion of undergraduate-level business competencies, either prior to matriculation or as part of the program; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
+Program admission requirements include the completion of undergraduate-level business competencies, either prior to your first course enrollment; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
 These business competencies must be completed before acceptance:

-Don't worry if you don't have all the prerequisites completed before you apply.
-We offer Academic Leveling Courses (ALCs) to help get you up to speed before the program starts.
+Don't worry if you don't have all the prerequisites completed before you apply!
+Moravian offers Academic Leveling Courses (ALCs) to help get you up to speed before the program starts.
 Interested in completing your ALCs?
 See what courses you’ll need to take or email your Student Experience Mentor, Angelo Fattore, directly.

 To apply to Moravian Graduate’s MBA program, please submit the following:

 - Official Transcripts from all institutions previously attended

 - Professional resume

 - Official GMAT scores - GMAT waived for all 2021 applicants!

 - Two recommendations

 Career success that makes your MBA worth it